Value Added Reseller Licence

 • national security.

-The Registrar-General will provide notice in writing of his or her decision to approve or not approve the Stage 2 Application Form to both the applicant and LSSA.
+The Registrar-General will provide notice in writing of its decision to approve or not approve the Stage 2 Application Form to both the applicant and LSSA.
 If the Registrar-General approves the applicant as a licensee, LSSA will within five business days of being notified deliver to the applicant two signed counterparts of the Data Access Sub-Licence Agreement.

 Right to appeal